justinlim812/udacity-where-am-i/README.md

-# Udacity Project: Where am I
+l# Udacity Project: Where am I
 To utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.
 ## Prerequisite before Building
 1. Install ROS navigation package